vtex/shoreline/styleguides/admin/react/README.md

 ### Referencing components

-The idea is the same that elements.
-It will inherit the types and behavior for the passed component.
+The idea is the same as elements.
+It will inherit the types and behavior of the passed component.

 ```jsx
 import { motion } from 'framer-motion'